Highlights for hydrochlorothiazide

 - steroid medicines like prednisone or cortisone

-How to Use hydrochlorothiazide
+How to Take hydrochlorothiazide (Dosage)

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Remember that you will need to pass urine frequently after taking this medicine.
 Do not take your doses at a time of day that will cause you problems.
 Do not stop taking your medicine unless your doctor tells you to.